EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-12-01-from-the-heart-of-an-alumni-lady-from-uganda.md

 ---
 title: From the heart of an alumni lady from Uganda.
-subtitle: Johan!
-Please write a subtitle - describe this story in one sentence.
+subtitle: The benefits EMIT brings to thousands of women in Africa.
 layout: post
 hero: Sarah Kwagala Kasozi
 heroQuote: >-